wit221/pedsimpar/README.md

 # pedsimpar
-Parallelization of the Pedsim Pedestrian Crowd Simulator
+Parallelization of the Pedsim Pedestrian Crowd Simulator by Christian Gloor: http://pedsim.silmaril.org/